Don't let "good" go to waste: Technology for creating bricks from water treatment waste invented in Perm

 At Perm National Research Polytechnic University (PNRPU), a method has been developed for producing ceramic bricks from water treatment waste.
-This was reported by the university's press service.
+This was reported in the press service of the university.

 Currently, progressive methods of utilizing water treatment sludge are being actively researched, where components useful for chemical, metallurgical, and other industries are extracted from technogenic raw materials.
 Such waste can be used as a modifier for the production of bricks.